Making the theatre Covid-Secure

 - Hand sanitiser stations and protective equipment for staff.

-- Regular and thorough cleaning.
+- Regular and thorough cleaning and fogging.

 - Going cash-free.